How Custom Work Begins

 Delivery day, exciting for both parties…

-In my many years of working with customers I have found that having them envolved in the process of creating their dream is esscntial to a successful outcome.
-As each project progresses to the point that I am pleased with what I see, and I can envision the finished piece with a sence of fulfillment, I invite all involved to visit the shop.
-This engagment is an oppertumity for final detailing, and it reducing liabilities for all involved.
-This moment insures that delivery day will be exciting for all involved.
+In my many years of working with customers I have found that having them involved in the process of creating their dream is essential to a successful outcome.
+As each project progresses to the point that I am pleased with what I see, and I can envision the finished piece with a sense of fulfillment, I invite all involved to visit my shop.
+This engagement is an opportunity for final detailing, and it reduces liabilities for all involved.
+This moment ensures that delivery day will be exciting for all parties.

 Work Samples